Updated: Mar 6

 Pour some olive oil into another pot.
 It looks like a lot, but it's not.
 There's a lot of escarole.
 Cut garlic (it's good for you) in slices (mom swears it adds to the taste and she's right) (see video) Italians love garlic.
 My sister and I went to a garlic fest on the East End of Long Island not long ago.
 What a fun afternoon.

-Put garlic in cold.
+Put garlic into cold oil.
 Heat on medium and cook garlic until it floats, don't brown it, (see video) YOU DO THIS AFTER YOU PUT THE ESCAROLE INTO THE BOILING WATER TO COOK (see next steps below).

 Slice your clean escarole (see video) and pile back into bowl.
 It's now ready to go into the pot of boiling water.
 You won't cook it long.
 You want it a bit firm.
 Keep an eye on it and test it with a fork.
 Otherwise, you will have a pot of mush.
 Not what you want.